 CCTV is installed on our practice premises covering the waiting room.
-Images are held to improve the personal security of patients and staff whilst on the premises, and for the prevention and detection of crime.
-The images are recorded onto an integral hard drive of the equipment and are overwritten on a rolling basis.
-Viewing of these digital images is password protected and controlled by the Practice Manager.
+Recordings are held to improve the personal security of patients and staff whilst on the premises, and for the prevention and detection of crime.
+The recordings go onto an integral hard drive of the equipment and are overwritten on a rolling basis.
+They are password protected and controlled by the Practice Manager.